Shiti-Sharma09/Personal-Chatbot/README.md

 # Personal-Chatbot
+The Llama2 Chat Bot is a powerful tool designed to provide information by answering user queries using state-of-the-art language models and vector stores.
 ## Prerequisites
 Before you can start using the Llama2 Chat Bot, make sure you have the following prerequisites installed on your system: